JohnOH/embello/explore/1608-forth/sic/lib/pid.md

     120,0 1,5 0,0075 100 10000 pid-init

-You have to implement somewhing which calls `pid` periodically (every 100ms in the exmaple above).
+You have to implement something which calls `pid` periodically (every 100ms in the example above).
 It does not matter how you implement this, so this part is omitted here.

 Now set initial *setpoint* and start the PID: